cometapp/engine/content/article3/main.md

 ## Mask Region-based Convolutional Network (Mask R-CNN)

 Another extension of the Faster R-CNN model has been released by [K. He and al. (2017)](https://arxiv.org/pdf/1703.06870.pdf) adding a parallele branch to the bounding box detection in order to predict object mask.
 The mask of an object is its segmentation by pixel in an image.
-This model outperforms the state-of-the-art in the three COCO challenges: the instance segmentation, the bounding box detection object detection and the keypoint detection.
+This model outperforms the state-of-the-art in the four COCO challenges: the instance segmentation, the bounding box detection, the object detection and the keypoint detection.

 ![91_mask_rcnn_ex](91_mask_rcnn_ex.PNG)*Exemples of Mask R-CNN application on the COCO test dataset.
 The model detects each object of an image, its localisation and its precise segmentation by pixel.
 Source: [K. He and al. (2017)](https://arxiv.org/pdf/1703.06870.pdf)*

 The Mask Region-based Convolutional Network (Mask R-CNN) uses the Faster R-CNN pipeline with three output branches for each candidate object: a class label, a bounding box offset and the object mask.
 It uses Region Proposal Network (RPN) to generate bounding box proposals and produces the three outputs at the same time for each Region of Interest (RoI).

-The initial RoIPool layer used in the Faster R-CNN is replaced by a RoIAlign layer.
+The initial RoIPool layer used in the Faster R-CNN is replaced by a **RoIAlign** layer.
 It removes the quantization of the coordinates of the original RoI and computes the exact values of the locations.
 The RoIAlign layer provides scale-equivarience and translation-equivariance with the region proposals.

 The model takes an image as input and feeds a [ResNeXt](https://arxiv.org/pdf/1611.05431.pdf) network with 101 layers.
-This model looks like a ResNet but each residual block is cutted into lighter transformations which are aggregated adding sparsity in the block.
+This model looks like a ResNet but each residual block is cutted into lighter transformations which are aggregated to add sparsity in the block.
 The model detects RoIs which are processed using a RoIAlign layer.
-One branch of the network is linked to a fully-connected layer, it computes the coordinates of the bounding boxes and the probabilities associated to the objects.
+One branch of the network is linked to a fully-connected layer to compute the coordinates of the bounding boxes and the probabilities associated to the objects.
 The other branch is linked to two convolutional layers, the last one computes the mask of the detected object.

 Three loss functions associated to each task to solve are summed.
 This sum is minimized and produces great performances because solving the segmentation task improve the localisation and thus the classification.

-The Mask R-CNN have reached mAP scores of 62.3% for an IoU = 0.5, 43.4% for an IoU = 0.7 and 39.8% for the official metric over the 2016 COCO test-dev datasettest-dev.
+The Mask R-CNN have reached mAP scores of 62.3% for an IoU = 0.5, 43.4% for an IoU = 0.7 and 39.8% for the official metric over the 2016 COCO test-dev dataset.

 ![92_mrcnn_architecture](92_mrcnn_architecture.PNG)*Mask R-CNN framework for isntance segmentation.
 Source: [K. He and al. (2017)](https://arxiv.org/pdf/1703.06870.pdf)*